Sky Fire

 Victor’s favorite toy, the bucket!

 Which brings me to Spirit Squirrel.
-By the time we got home, it was almost dawn and neither of us could get back to sleep.
+By the time we got home, it was almost dawn and I couldn’t go back to sleep.
 There was such an emptiness in the house- it was palpable.
-We were truly bereft as we looked around the house that his absence seemed to fill as much as his presence had; his food and water bowls, his toys, his leash.
-We had made sure that our cat, Bandit, had said her goodbyes but now she was looking all over the house for her friend, and we tried to explain that Vic wasn’t coming back, but she just ran under the bed for the rest of the day.
+I had made sure that Bandit had said her goodbyes but now she was looking all over the house for her friend, and I tried to explain that Vic wasn’t coming back, but she just ran under the bed for the rest of the day.
 I honestly think she never recovered from that loss.
+Neither did I, to be honest.

 I thought perhaps the best thing to do would be to remove all of Vic’s belongings; and I pinky swear this happened: I was standing at the back door and saw a ground squirrel climb up over the side of the deck and take Victor’s rawhide chew bone and run off with it.
 Right before my eyes!
 I had never seen a squirrel before so near the house–I knew we had them around but never so bold.
 One of the perks of a dog is their skill as a deterrent.
 I named him Spirit Squirrel™ and fantasized that he was really Victor’s spirit brother whose job was to transport the bone to Victor in dog heaven.
-Since then, and since so far we haven’t brought home another dogchild, other squirrels have taken up residence in our yard, and I know they are unwanted vermin, yet I can’t for the life of me find a good, rational, scientific explanation for the whys and hows of that event on that particular day at that particular time.
-I’m writing a children’s book about my son and Victor and will include a story about Spirit Squirrel™.
+Since then, and since so far I haven’t brought home another dogchild, other squirrels have taken up residence in our yard, and I know they are unwanted vermin, yet I can’t for the life of me find a good, rational, scientific explanation for the whys and hows of that event on that particular day at that particular time.